 Any organization meeting the basic requirements can apply for a Responsive Grant from WHF.
 For the best results, follow the steps outlined on this page.
-The link to the online Letter of Intent is located at the end of this page.

 Step 1: Questions to answer before applying.

 - Is the organization’s mission consistent with WHF’s funding priorities?